FTSE 100 Closes at Fresh High After HSBC Raises Earnings Target, Miners Surge

 By Tharuniyaa Lakshmi

-Feb 25 (Reuters) - Britain's FTSE 100 touched a fresh peak on Wednesday after lender HSBC lifted a key earnings target, while easing concerns about the impact of artificial intelligence models on established businesses supported global sentiment.
+Feb 25 (Reuters) - Britain's FTSE 100 closed at a fresh peak on Wednesday after HSBC lifted a key earnings target and miners hit new highs, as fading worries over AI’s disruption to traditional businesses lifted global sentiment.

-Global risk appetite improved after U.S.-based AI startup Anthropic partnered with several companies and launched new AI plug-ins, signalling that traditional businesses are adapting to AI advances rather than facing immediate disruption.
+Global risk appetite improved after U.S.-based AI startup Anthropic partnered on Wednesday with several companies to develop new plug-ins, signalling that traditional businesses are adapting to AI advances rather than facing immediate disruption.

-HSBC climbed 5.8% after the bank lifted its target for a key profitability metric after its annual profit beat expectations.
+HSBC climbed 7.9% to a record high after the bank lifted its target for a key profitability metric after annual profits beat expectations.

 "The bank has slimmed down to focus on fewer regions, and to pay greater attention to wealthier individuals.
 This strategy appears to be working as it reported a strong performance from its wealth division," said Russ Mould, investment director at AJ Bell.

-Precious metal miners and industrial metal miners rallied as copper and gold prices climbed against a softer dollar.
-[GOL/] [MET/L] Miners have been among the top drivers of the FTSE 100 over the past year following an unprecedented rally in commodity prices.
+Precious metal miners rose 3.8% to an all‑time high and industrial metal miners gained 3.3%, their highest level since 2008, as copper and gold prices climbed on a softer dollar [GOL/] [MET/L].
+Miners have been among the FTSE 100’s top drivers over the past year following an unprecedented rally in commodity prices.

-Among other shares, spirits maker Diageo fell 6.1% after new CEO Dave Lewis cut the annual forecast and dividend, underscoring the scale of the turnaround ahead.
+Among other shares, spirits maker Diageo fell 12.7% to the bottom of the benchmark index after new CEO Dave Lewis cut the annual forecast and dividend.

-Hiscox rose 6.2% to the top of the blue-chip index after the insurer announced a $300 million share buyback plan and reported a 5.9% rise in annual insurance contract written premium.
+Hiscox rose 5.2% after the insurer announced a $300 million share buyback plan and reported a 5.9% rise in annual insurance contract written premium.

 The article covers the FTSE 100 hitting a record high, driven by HSBC raising a key profitability target and improved sentiment as fears over rapid AI disruption eased.